 This allows them confronting with others in their hypothetical reality and feel that their judgments make them wise.
 They manipulate in order to ensure that their hypothetical reality prevails over actual facts.

-Erudition is not analogous to wisdom; it is fallacious version of wisdom.
+Erudition is not analogous to wisdom; it is a fallacious version of wisdom.
 Wisdom implies action while erudition does not.

 Achieving wisdom cannot be a goal for a wise person; wisdom is the consequence of the action of an individual but does not cause it.
 It is unwise to try to achieve wisdom.